eggseedd/quietspot/DOCUMENTATION.md

 ### Data Syncing

-- The app automatically syncs data every **30 minutes**
+- The app stores entries locally and supports Firestore upload
-- Manual sync available in settings (pull-to-refresh)
+- Background sync logic is implemented in `FirestoreSyncManager`, but the app does not currently auto-start periodic sync
-- Offline mode: Records are saved locally and synced when online
+- Manual sync can be triggered by calling `syncNoiseLogsProvider(userId)` or using `FirestoreSyncManager.syncNow`
-- Green sync indicator shows successful synchronization
+- Offline mode: Records are saved locally and can sync when a sync operation is started

 ---